hudsonrock-partnerships/Penetration-Testing-Study-Notes/guide/social_engineering/README.md

 ## Advanced
 - Plan and execute multi-channel social engineering campaigns that combine email, phone, and physical tactics.
 - Analyze psychological triggers and persuasion techniques (e.g., authority, urgency, reciprocity) to enhance engagements.
-- Assess organizational security awareness programs and design bespoke social engineering assessments.
+- Assess organizational security awareness programs and design bespoke social eng -
+- ## Resources

+- **Social Engineering Toolkit:** [CyberTalents: What is Social Engineering Toolkit?
+Complete Guide](https://cybertalents.com/blog/what-is-social-engineering-toolkit-complete-guide) — introduces the Social Engineering Toolkit (SET), explaining how it can be used to clone websites for credential harvesting, craft realistic phishing campaigns, and understand other social engineering tools and techniques. ineering assessments.